Italian Unabomber

 The Italian Unabomber placed small booby-trapped objects in public spaces in Veneto and Friuli-Venezia Giulia which were designed to detonate when handled by a passerby and seriously injure but not kill the victim.
 The Italian Unabomber was named by the international press in reference to Ted Kaczynski, the American Neo-Luddite terrorist and mail bomber known as the "Unabomber", but the Italian bomber made no political or economic demands.
-Over 30 explosive devices were attributed to the Italian Unabomber and resulted in numerous people receiving injuries including the removal of digits and limbs.
+Over 30 explosive devices were attributed to the Italian Unabomber, and resulted in numerous people receiving injuries including the removal of digits and limbs.

-On August 28, 2006, Italian police raided the house of Elvo Zornitta, a 49-year-old engineer, who had been under surveillance for a year with assistance from the United States' Federal Bureau of Investigation.
-In January 2009, after years of investigations, the case was dropped after the prosecutors asked for its dismissal, for lack of evidence.
-Zornitta received €2,500,000 as compensation for his arrest and trial which included false evidence.
+On 28 August 2006, Italian police raided the house of Elvo Zornitta, a 49-year-old engineer, who had been under surveillance for a year with assistance from the United States' Federal Bureau of Investigation.
+In January 2009, after years of investigations, the case was dropped after the prosecutors asked for its dismissal due to lack of evidence.
+Zornitta received €300,000 as compensation for his arrest and trial, which included false evidence.

 To this day, the Italian Unabomber remains unidentified.
 In October 2022, at the request of a journalist and a victim, the case was reopened by the local prosecutor's office thanks to the discovery of DNA and blood traces that once could not be analysed due to lack of suitable technologies.